 Bears stepped in trying to take price to new lows with even more effort that the previous low yet failed.

 There are several tick indexes available depending on what markets you trade.

 $TICK – NYSE Tick Index – The main tick index I use to trade U.S. stocks and Indices

 $TICKA – Amex Tick Index

-I personally only use the NYSE Tick even though I trade multiple markets such as the eMini Nasdaq 100.
-Although the $TICKQ is the better representation of the Nasdaq market, I feel the most robust moves occur when all the markets are in unison.
+I personally only use the NYSE Tick even though I trade multiple markets such as the eMini Nasdaq 100, S&P 500, and Dow.
+Feel free to check them all out.

 I use the NYSE Tick to trade the S&P 500 and the Nasdaq 100.
 Mainly because futures are my preference due to the tax advantages here in the United States.

 You can use the NYSE tick to trade individual stocks, futures, forex, oil, gold, and much more.
 Realize the correlations between the NYSE tick and markets like Forex or Gold are going to be different.

 For Forex traders, the correlation between the S&P 500 and the U.S. Dollar since 2011 has been .38.

 Obviously you’re going to see a higher correlation between the NYSE Tick and the S&P 500 than other securities, but it can still be used across the board.